BE SURE TO CHECK OUT SOME FEATURED OPPORTUNITIES FOR

 In most instances, a quality application will necessitate having completed a measure of research regarding things such as: the fellowship’s selection criteria and expectations; the country where you are proposing to spend time; universities and academic programs which are suited to your plans and goals; or a specific research project you are proposing.
 You may need to reach out to potential partner researchers, faculty members or department heads, and you must allow sufficient time for them to respond to your inquiries.

 For many of the major fellowships, there is an internal campus review and interview process and thus a separate Wabash College Campus Deadline, in addition to the official deadline established by the foundation.
 This is a date which applicants must view as a firm deadline.
-(See table below.)
+(See table above.)

 Recommenders will need to be given ample opportunity to hear from you about the fellowship, to ask you questions, and to craft a letter on your behalf.
 Please demonstrate respect for your recommenders by providing them with generous advance notice, keeping in mind that when there is an internal campus deadline for your fellowship, you must inform your recommenders that their letters are also to be submitted by that earlier deadline.

 It is appropriate (and oftentimes a requirement) for applicants to obtain assistance from the Fellowship Advisor - and sometimes from the Writing Center and/or Career Services, too.
 Keep in mind that the likelihood of receiving high-quality assistance is enhanced by allowing adequate time for review and feedback.
 If you are rushing to the finish line, the level of support you receive is very likely to be diminished.